maxhoesel-ansible/ansible-collection-pterodactyl/roles/pterodactyl_panel/README.md

 - Set up an Admin user
 - Perform upgrades between panel versions

-There's a few things this role does *NOT* do, namely:
+What **you** need to provide:
-- Set up a SQL Database - you can use [another role](https://github.com/geerlingguy/ansible-role-mysql) for this
+- An SQL Database - you can use [another role](https://github.com/geerlingguy/ansible-role-mysql) for this
-- Generate a TLS certificate using a service like Lets Encrypt
+- (Optional) A valid TLS certificate using something like [Let's Encrypt](https://github.com/geerlingguy/ansible-role-letsencrypt)
-- Install a PHP version other than the one that comes with your OS
-- Allow using a Webserver other than Apache

 ## Supported Distributions and Panel Versions